pbeukema/LabHacks/readme.md

 * [Meta Neuro Papers](#papers)
 * [Survival Guides](#survival-guides)
 * [Science Blogs](#science-blogs)
+## Open Science
+* To help foster open science, it is a good idea to have a website, where you can link to pdfs of your manuscripts, reference code, datasets etc. If you do not have one and looking for a free and reactive website, this is how simple it is.
+1. Get a github account.
+2. Clone a jekyll website repository to get a resume/academic template (e.g. https://github.com/alshedivat/al-folio).
+3. rename the repo to [username].github.io.
+Give Github a few minutes and then go to https://[username].github.io Edit the meta data (e.g. your name) to suit your needs.
+That is it - it really is that simple.

 ## Data analysis
 * Start every new research project with a clear and universal directory structure for organizing your analysis, data and figures.
 [Here](http://nikola.me/folder_structure.html) is a template as an example you can follow for a transparent directory structure.